Russian bombers escorted away from US aircraft carrier

-Washington (CNN)US Navy F/A-18 fighter jets were dispatched from the USS Ronald Reagan aircraft carrier and escorted two Russian TU-95 bombers that were approaching the ship on Sunday, according to two US defense officials.
+Washington (CNN)US Navy F/A-18 fighter jets were dispatched from the aircraft carrier USS Ronald Reagan and escorted two Russian TU-95 bombers that were approaching the ship on Sunday, according to two US defense officials.

-The interaction -- which occurred as the Russian bombers flew just over 80 miles from the US carrier -- was deemed safe and professional the officials said, and the Russian aircraft proceeded without incident.
+The interaction -- which occurred as the Russian bombers flew about 80 miles from the US carrier -- was deemed safe and professional, the officials said, and the Russian aircraft proceeded without incident.

-The USS Ronald Reagan was operating in the Sea of Japan -- also known as the East Sea -- at the time of the interaction.
+The USS Ronald Reagan was operating in the Sea of Japan/ East Sea at the time of the interaction.

 Three US carriers -- USS Ronald Reagan, USS Theodore Roosevelt and USS Nimitz -- have been operating in the US Navy's 7th Fleet area of operations, which covers the eastern Indian and western Pacific oceans, in recent days.